UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Clinical/Surgical Rotations:

-Rotations in the operating room are primarily with Dr’s Casiano, Levine, Sargi, Komatar, Morcos, and Ivan (see weekly schedule).
-Clinic rotations are primarily with Dr ‘s Casiano and Levine (at CRB and Lennar)
+Rotations in the operating room are primarily with Dr’s Casiano, Levine, Sargi, Suurna, (see weekly schedule).
+Clinic rotations are primarily with Dr ‘s Casiano, Levine, Acosta, and Suurna (at CRB, Sethi, and Lennar).

 CURRICULUM